-Block Printing on Fabric: Blocks, Inks, and Everything Else you need to know
+Block Printing on fabric: Blocks, Inks, and Everything Else you need to know

-When I first started experimenting with block printing many years ago, I remember being really overwhelmed walking into the art store to pick up some quick supplies.
+When I first started experimenting with block printing many years ago, I remember being really overwhelmed walking into the art store to pick up some quick block printing supplies.
 The aisles were stocked from top to bottom with colored bottles, pads of paper, brushes, markers, and 1,000 different types of pens.

 The printmaking section was sparingly stocked, but I ended up leaving that day with a set of carving tools (which I later found out were made for carving wood) and one small linoleum block.

-Since that first experience I've done a ton more printing, but it took a while to figure out which were the best types of blocks, inks, and other supplies to use to get the exact look I was after.
+Since that first experience I've done a ton more block printing, but it took a while to figure out which were the best types of blocks, inks, and other supplies to use to get the exact look I was after.

 I get a lot of questions about what exact supplies to use, so I put together a 2 part guide comparing the different types of block printing blocks and also the different types of fabric inks out there.